wilburc/wilburc.github.io/_portfolio/ankishare.md

 - Capstone Project in Informatics at U.C.
 Irvine, 9 months
 - I was responsible for the research, mockups, and user-testing
-- This is a story about research and product definition

 ## Background

+*This is a story on translating research into requirements, product definition, and narrowing down complexity.*

 Our client, a student in medical school, wanted an application that allowed students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards.
 His vision was: